 Wage theft takes many forms and may include failing to pay for sleep or “on call” time, paying a weekly or daily salary that is too low or classifying an in-home caregiver as an “independent contractor” to circumvent California’s wage and hour laws.

 California provides greater protection to caregivers than exists in most other states.
-For instance, the minimum wage in California will increase incrementally to $15 by 2022.
+For instance, the minimum wage in California is currently $14 an hour for employers with 25 or fewer employees and $15 an hour for employers with more than 25 employees.
 Cities can enact higher minimum wages.
 Caregivers who are victims of wage theft can claim the compensation that is legally due.

 The Domestic Workers’ Bill of Rights (In-Home Caregivers/ Personal Attendants)

 Until 2013, most caregivers working in private households were exempt from overtime payments under the so-called “personal attendant” overtime exemption of Wage Order 15.
 What this means is that prior to 2014, private households could force a caregiver to work 24 hours per day and only pay that caregiver the minimum wage for every hour worked.
 In reality, very few private households paid even this modest sum.

 On January 1, 2014, California enacted the Domestic Worker Bill of Rights (DWBR).
 The DWBR mandates overtime payments for personal attendants.
 This law provides that an employer cannot hire personal attendants to work more than nine hours in a day or 45 hours in a workweek without paying overtime.

 Overtime under the DWBR is set at one and one-half times the employee’s regular rate of pay.
 That means that if you are an in-home caregiver, you are entitled to 150% of your hourly wage for every hour you work over nine hours in any given day, and all hours you work beyond 45 hours in a week.